manabie-com/manabie-com.github.io/content/posts/simulate-https-certificates-acme-k8s/index.md

 cert-manager-webhook-7d6cf57d55-mchqj                  1/1     Running   0          32m
 kuard-5cd5556bc9-kxt6p                                 1/1     Running   0          46m
 ```
-Then normally, if you are on a real cluster, you can create an `Issuer` object point to Let's Encrypt staging environment
+Normally, if you are on a real cluster, you can create an `Issuer` object point to Let's Encrypt staging environment like this:
-like this:
 ```yaml
 apiVersion: cert-manager.io/v1
 kind: Issuer